sshaprans/kottans-frontend/README.md

 ## Git & Github

-Passing the course from cottans front-end
+Passing the course from kottans front-end
 Now i can say that the course is well written and structured.

 Although I've only just started going through it, I've already learned a lot.